 A sea of bikes right before we arrive at the entrance of the Temple of Heaven Park.
 We arrived early in the day and once we got inside the park, we realized this was the mode of transportation for people enjoying this beautiful park.
 There is so much space within the park, so it didn’t feel crowded at all.
 The senior citizens make great use of the exercise equipment in one area of the park.
 They are also dancing, singing, playing musical instruments, and using outdoor toys.
 There are board games as well as cards and knitting going on.
 We spent a lot of time within this park.
 The locals were so sweet and connecting with us through their smiles and wanting us to play some of the outside games with them.
 They were so gracious as they all nodded and smiled when I asked their permission each time if I could take their pictures.
 The Temple of Heaven Park was one of my favorite places to see while in Beijing.
 The space was so sprawling and green!
 There are so many trees and grass to enjoy!
 To be able to get out of traffic and the feeling of being overcrowded, this was the place to be!

 The locals were so engaging with us.
-Even though there was a huge language barrier, it was really broken with kindness, smiles and lots of hand signals!
+Even though there was a huge language barrier, it was really broken with kindness, smiles, and lots of hand signals!
 Notice the beautiful trees?
 You really don’t see many when you are in Beijing.
-I read somewhere that there are 4,000 knotted cypress tress scattered throughout this park.
-Some are as old as 800 years!
+I read somewhere that there are 4,000 knotted cypress trees scattered throughout this park.
+Some of the trees are as old as 800 years!

-This precious lady had a lot of get up and go as she was doing her workout.
-We were wondering if Senior Citizens get into the park for free with the amount of seniors who were there.
+This precious lady had a lot of getting up and go as she was doing her workout.
+We were wondering if Senior Citizens get into the park for free with the number of seniors who were there.
 It was so great to see so many talented and energetic people.